gkeary/sample_app/README.markdown

  2132  heroku rename blooming-lightning
  2133  git remote -v

-Note:  I did not do the steps listed in Ch3 Conclusion i.e. the HELP PAGE and friends.
+Note:  I did not do the exercises in Ch3 i.e. the HELP PAGE and friends.
+The help page may be in a previous commit.

 # 2nd iteration: added annotate gem
 # Ruby on Rails Tutorial: sample application